On Campus Learning Associate Programs

 How do I apply to Tiffin University?

-To request an application for admission or if you have questions about the application, contact the Adult Student Services office at (419) 448-3312 (Kristyn Wilkins).
+To request an application for admission or if you have questions about the application, contact the Adult Student Services office at (419) 448-3332 (Brianne Hurd).
 An application for admission can also be completed online.
-It is important to request that official high school and college transcripts be sent to Tiffin University.
+It is important to request your official high school and college transcripts be sent directly to Tiffin University.

 When can I apply to Tiffin University?